badeend/Result/README.md

 `Result<TValue, TFailure>` represents the result of a fallible operation as a first class value.
 A result can be in one of two states: "success" or "failure".
 Both states have an associated payload of type `TValue` or `TFailure` respectively.

+---

-Documentation & more information at: https://badeend.github.io/Result/
+**Documentation & more information at: https://badeend.github.io/Result/**

 ---